Pattern recognition with superconducting wirelet neurons

-In contrast, this work introduces a shunted superconducting filament biased near its critical current as a minimal and elegant integrate-and-fire superconducting neuron.
-Superconducting nanowires were previously shown to emulate biological neuron behavior in Ref.~\citenum{toomey2019}; however, in that implementation the firing threshold and recovery time were distributed across several coupled nonlinear subsystems, resulting in a hybrid electrothermal oscillator rather than a single-element neuron.
-Moreover, the demonstrated performance was limited to binary fire-or-not behavior, while the larger electronic neural network was simulated using the LTspice software package\cite{ltspice}.
-Here we focus on the functionality of a single superconducting filament acting as a neuron and on integrating its temporal response into a neuromorphic circuit where the synaptic component can also consist of superconducting filaments with electronically controlled synaptic weights.
-Experimentally, we employ micrometer-scale superconducting wires as robust, controllable, and thermally stable neurons capable of reliable high-rate firing and seamless integration with other superconducting circuitry.
-Although nanowires offer advantages in miniaturization and reduced power consumption, they remain more susceptible to instability, thermal noise, and fabrication sensitivity, limiting their suitability for complex neuromorphic architectures with current technology.
-Nevertheless, the concepts and neuromorphic strategies presented here are applicable to both nano- and micro-scale implementations.
+Instead, in this work we bring forward a shunted superconducting filament, biased near its critical current, as the minimal yet elegant ``integrate-and-fire'' superconducting neuron.
+Superconducting nanowires were readily shown to behave as a biological neuron in Ref.~\citenum{toomey2019}, although there the firing threshold and recovery time were distributed across several coupled nonlinear systems, making it more of a hybrid electrothermal oscillator than a purely single-element neuron.
+Moreover, the neuron performance was reduced to just fire-or-not behavior, with subsequent electronic neural network simulated with LTspice software package\cite{ltspice}.
+Here we will focus on the functionality of a single superconducting filament as a neuron, and the integration of their temporal responses to the neuromorphic circuit where synaptic part also can be made of superconducting filaments, with electronically controlled synaptic weight.
+Moreover, we opt experimentally for micrometer-scale superconducting wires, as robust, controllable, and thermally stable neurons, capable of firing reliably at high rates and integrating cleanly with other superconducting circuits.
+Nanowires, while attractive for extreme miniaturization and lower power, suffer from instability, thermal noise, and fabrication sensitivity, making them less suitable for complex neuromorphic architectures — at least with current technology.
+We note however that all the concepts and neuromorphic strategies presented in this paper can be implemented on either nano- or micro-scale.